A local quantized marker for topological magnons from circular dichroism: Time-dependent perturbation theory and numerical limitations

 \subsection{Circular dichroism and local Chern marker}

 Because we consider an initial state localized in position $\ket{\psi_0}$, its occupations in the lowest band states $\langle m|\psi_0\rangle$, $\left\{ m \in LB \right\}$, are correlated, leading to interferences between eigenstates of different energies.
-Contrary to the usual Fermi golden rule or to other works dedicated to dichroism~\cite{ozawa2018extracting,repellin2019detecting}, it is consequently impossible to extract information directly from a single frequency measurement.
 One can get rid of these interferences by integrating the excitation rates $N_\pm(\omega,t)/t$ over all relevant frequencies.
 Using the limit,

 valid for $t\gg\frac{2\pi}{\omega_1-\omega_2}$, one gets

 such that the difference of the chiral excitation rates reads

 where $\hat{Q}$ is the projector onto the highest bands $\hat{Q}=\sum_{e\notin LB}\left|e\right\rangle\left\langle e\right|$, recovering Eq.~\eqref{eq:rate_diff} of the main text.\\